It’s time we let you in on a little secret: going vegan is actually a piece of cake

 Don’t give up

 If you believe in yourself, vegan living will soon become second nature.
 There is always a better reason to stick with your decision than to go against it.
-Take it one day at a time.
-Make sure that you do things along the way that remind you of the joy of vegan living, and try not to let others get you down.
-You've chosen an amazing, exciting and profound way to live your life - be sure to enjoy it!
+Make sure that you do things along the way that remind you of the joy of vegan living, and take it one day at a time.
+You've chosen an amazing, exciting and profound way to live your life - be sure to enjoy it.